8bitgeek/cook/README.md

 The second problem that *cook* aims to solve, is that of the the mixed targets.
 That is, sharing code between multiple targets, and vendors.

-* 'cook' is a build system optimized for micro-controller embedded systems.
+* 'cook' is build system optimized for micro-controller firmware projects.
 * 'cook' provides an alternative to the monolithic approach to firmware.
 * 'cook' promotes a feature-based modulular approach to multi-target development.
 * 'cook' depends upon bash, make, remake, gcc, gdb, openocd